 Fishing rights to the Afan and its tributaries are owned by the Afan Valley Angling Club, a private club who allow fishing by permit only.
 This site has no relationship to the club, although the author is a lifetime Club member.

 A proponent of fish-friendly waters

-Life Chairman of the Afan Valley Angling Club, Glan Williams, fought tirelessly for many years to have the sources of pollution removed and the Afan water quality improved.
+Life Chairman of the Afan Valley Angling Club, Glan Williams, fought tirelessly for many years to have the sources of pollution removed, and the Afan water quality eventually improved.
 Glan was one of the nicest people you could meet, and a fitting tribute can be found on the East bank of the River Afan, near Afan Argoed Country Park.

-Other colorful characters who made up the “Committee” of the Afan Valley Angling Club included Viv Evans, Vice Chairman, Iziah Charles, Ticket Secretary, and Ken Davies, Treasurer.
+Other colourful characters who made up the “Committee” of the Afan Valley Angling Club included Viv Evans, Vice Chairman, Iziah Charles, Ticket Secretary, and Ken Davies, Treasurer.
 Iziah lived on the banks of the River Afan, in the shadow of the viaduct in Pontrhydyfen.
 Glan, Viv and Ken were workmates at the steel plant in Aberafan.

 There are numerous great stretches and pools of the Afan for fishing.
 A few of my favourites from days gone by, some with colorful names, include:

 - Corlannau weir- a good holding pool for migrating fish.
 The weir was subsewuantly lowered to provide a fish pass